 Apart from your design, also the way you phrase your copy has an impact on your conversion.
 Find out more about the power of framing to nudge customers.

-Want to learn more psychological concepts involved in changing behaviour change and decision making?
+Want to learn more psychological concepts involved in changing behavior change and decision making?
 Get immediate feedback on your personal case!
-That's all part of our 1-Day Crash Course.
+That’s all part of our 1-Day Crash Course.